Skip to main content

 2

-• In a small bowl, combine tomato, minced onion, a drizzle of oil, and a squeeze of lime juice.
+• In a small bowl, combine tomato, minced onion, a drizzle of oil, and a squeeze of lemon juice (juice from half a lemon for 4 servings).
 Season with salt and pepper.

 Cook Filling